svick/Incremental-Dumps/README.md

 * Name of the wiki.
 * Timestamp of the created dump.
 * Path to the source XML dump.
+If the path is `-`, the source XML is read from the standard input.
+This can be useful for reading a compressed XML file without an intermediary file.

 The remaining parameters specify what dumps to creates, just as in `update`.